-Last year, the Houston Chronicle shared some of 2016’s rejected vanity plates.
+Last year, the Houston Chronicle shared some of 2016's rejected vanity plates.
 513 people tried to slip some not-so-appropriate license plates past the DMV between July 1 and Sept.
 30, 2016.
-Let’s take a look at some of the most ridiculous ones that failed to make it out onto the road.
+Let's take a look at some of the most ridiculous ones that failed to make it out of the DMV and Department of Public Safety offices and onto the road.
 Also, be sure to check out our own Texas country music vanity plates.

 Here's one invitation we're not interested in taking.

 You have to love the way these sweet pandas are cuddling next to the phrase "DAT AS5".
 Pure class.